vi88i/filerail/README.md

 ## Requirements

-- Linux machine on server and client side with gcc compiler installed.
-(Sorry Windows and macOS fans)
+- Currently filerail is not protable.
+You need a Ubuntu 18.04.4 LTS x86_64 client and server.
+Along with gcc compiler and openssl.